 - Three times washing of the filter paper with distilled water.

 - Placing of filter paper between the absorbent sheets.

 - Autoclaving of filter medium at 120 degrees Celsius for 10 minutes.

 - Drying of nitrocellulose filter paper in the hot air oven for up to 10 minutes.

 - After all these steps, transfer the bacterial cells onto the filter membrane.

 The process of colony hybridization involves the following steps:

-Hybridize the nitrocellulose filter paper containing imprints of the plasmid DNA by the addition of radioactive RNA probe.
+Addition of radioactive probe: Hybridize the nitrocellulose filter paper containing imprints of the plasmid DNA by adding the radioactive RNA probe.
 This radioactive RNA probe will code the desired gene of sequence from the bacterial cells.

-Wash the filter paper to remove unbound probe particles.
-After that, expose the nitrocellulose filter paper to the X-ray film by the method refer as “Autoradiography”.
-The colony which will appear after autoradiography will refer as “Autoradiogram” which carry the genes of interest.
+Washing and autoradiography: Wash the filter paper to remove unbound probe particles.
+After that, expose the nitrocellulose filter paper to the X-ray film by the method called autoradiography.
+The colonies that appear after autoradiography are known as autoradiogram (carries the genes of interest).

-Therefore we can conclude that the colony hybridization method is the “Screening technique” which makes the use of the radioactive probe.
-The radioactively labelled probe then screen or isolate the particular gene from the number of bacterial colonies.
+Therefore, we can conclude that the colony hybridization method is the screening technique that uses the radioactive probe.
+The radioactively labelled probe screens or isolates the particular gene from the number of bacterial colonies.